mshroff123/consensus/README.md

 # Consensus Search

-Note: Consensus is the precursor for Lynk. this is a depracated version of the platform.
+Note: Consensus is the precursor for Lynk.
+This is a depracated version of the platform.
 For the most up-to-date version, visit lynksearch.com

 Consensus Search is a powerful search engine that leverages the wisdom of crowds to provide human, unbiased, and comprehensive answers to open-ended questions.
 By consolidating results from various discussion-based platforms such as Reddit, Quora, Stack Overflow, and Twitter, Consensus Search ensures users receive genuine insights from real users, instead of biased or sponsored content.